You are using an outdated browser. Please upgrade to a more recent browser for a better experience.

-Fortunately, there are now exciting new technologies that make it much easier for show organizers to give exhibitors exactly what they want: a seamless event experience that results in a strong ROI.
-These trailblazing digital tools allow show organizers to help exhibitors achieve their event goals by making it easier to:
+Fortunately, there are now exciting new technologies that make it much easier for show managers to give exhibitors exactly what they want: a seamless event experience that results in a strong ROI.
+These trailblazing digital tools allow show managers to help exhibitors achieve their event goals by making it easier to:

 Here are some of the challenges exhibitors face along the exhibitor journey, and how these new tools can help.

-The traditional process for creating and managing floor plans is tedious for both show organizers and exhibitors.
+The traditional process for creating and managing floor plans is tedious for both show managers and exhibitors.

 From the exhibitor perspective, choosing a location for a booth has always been somewhat of a gamble.